Cerkl Broadcast

 Transportation

-Transportation is a good example.
-Take for example the trucking industry, which according to the American Trucking Association, employed 3.49 million truck drivers in 2021.
-Those drivers are the only reason for the freight industry; without each truck driver employed, companies like Love’s would not be in business.
+Take, for example, the trucking industry, which according to the American Trucking Association, had 3.54 million truck drivers employed in 2022.
+Those drivers are pivotal to the freight industry.
+Without each truck driver employed, companies like Love’s would not be in business.

 Manufacturing

 The manufacturing industry is in constant flux as technology adapts and grows.
-Even with the uncertainty of the pandemic and the economic environment, the industry is surpassing expectations from previous years.
+However, following the uncertainty of the pandemic and the economic environment, the industry is surpassing expectations from previous years.
 Demand has been increasing as people have more ability to consume.

 Healthcare

-One of the industries that was hit the hardest by COVID-19 was healthcare.
+One of the industries that was hardest hit by COVID-19 was healthcare.
 Employees felt overworked and underappreciated.
 But just like manufacturing, there are a lot of mobile workforce management technologies that are becoming more prevalent in the industry.

-Burnout and stress levels are affecting healthcare workers, and they need to find ways to make healthcare communication easier, as many healthcare workers are not tied to one computer or are on their feet all day.
-Creating a sense of community is also important to healthcare workers to increase retention rates and that can be done through internal communication.
+Burnout and stress levels are affecting healthcare workers, and they need to find ways to make healthcare communication easier.
+Creating a sense of community is important to healthcare workers to increase retention rates, which is a challenge that can be conquered through efficient internal communication.
 Many people spend more time with their co-workers than with their families.
-So, creating a welcoming environment is important, says the American Nurse Official Journal
+So, creating a welcoming environment is important.

 Retail

-The National Retail Federation found that in one year alone (2021), retail sales grew 7% and totaled $4.9 trillion, which is above the pre-pandemic average annual retail sales growth of 3.6%.
-But, a lot of the sales that are being made are online, meaning that there needs to be some sort of technological and physical hybrid.
+The National Retail Federation (NRF) forecasts that retail sales will increase in 2024 between 2.5% and 3.5% to between $5.23 trillion and $5.28 trillion.
+This compares with last year’s 3.6% annual sales growth of $5.1 trillion.
+An important observation is that a lot of the sales being made are online, meaning there needs to be some sort of technological and physical hybrid.

-With mobile workforce management software like an employee app, there are ways that internal communicators can reach their audience effectively while still having the mobility of their job.
-McKinsey conducted a study about the changing workforce.
-They found that there is a large persona–the “do it yourselfers”–that value autonomy and a sense of purpose.
-Their advice is to offer this group freedom and a sense of purpose.
-It is accomplished on the go and with dynamic technology-driven personalization.
+With mobile workforce communication software like an employee app, there are ways that internal communicators can reach their audience effectively while still having the mobility of their job.

 In email-less mobile workforce management, organizations can use mobile applications to facilitate real-time and direct communication between managers, supervisors, and mobile workers.
 This approach offers several advantages over relying solely on email for workforce management which can lead to personal and organizational successes.
-Not everyone has an email address.
+After all, not everyone has an email address.
 But even if they do, they don’t always have access to their desktop.
 Everyone always has access to their mobile phone.
-Meet employees where they are, even if it’s in line waiting for a coffee.
+So, meet employees where they are, even if it’s in line waiting for a coffee.

 Personalization